 See what's inside you

-The world's most accurate, most advanced and best-selling 3D anatomy platform uses new technology, models, and content.
-It's not just an atlas, the app is an anatomy learning platform with unique collaboration and learning tools.
-On the new iPad Pro, you can now study and take measures with a real human being and use that information to visualize and understand muscle movement, and more.
+The world's most accurate, most advanced, and best-selling 3D anatomy platform uses new technology, models, and content.
+It's not just an atlas as it is also an anatomy learning platform with unique collaboration and learning tools.
+On the iPad Pro, you can now study and take measures with a real human being and use that information to visualize and understand muscle movement and more.

 Professional modeling in your hands